 What do you do if you have codependent tendencies?

 Like the warning or notification lights in your car that tells you that you need to check your tire pressure, change your oil, or you’re running low on fluids, these patterns can reveal places inside your life where you aren’t showing yourself the Love you deserve and need.

 Awareness and reflection will help you see areas of your life where this is prevalent.

 We want to be around people who are strong in themselves, who operate out of confidence and self-assuredness.

 They’re also people who are generally relied on more because their inner strength sends out a frequency of stability that everyone is drawn to.

 When you are someone who is constantly putting everyone else’s needs and concerns over your own well-being, you’re emitting a frequency pattern that is draining and suffocating.

 That’s why it’s important to check in with yourself

-And when you find yourself operating with a needy-vibe, step back and affirm yourself with love.
+And when you find yourself operating with a needy vibe, step back and affirm yourself with love.

 It’s your responsibility to fill your spirit, heart, mind, and body with the LOVE energy you were born from.

 The source of Love that is GOD is where this Love comes from.

 Codependent tendencies and patterns are teachers

 Feel the love you have for them in your heart, in your body.
 Let that feeling take over.
 Give that feeling of Love to yourself.

-Practice feeling the immenseness of deep love and practice giving to yourself.
-Feel this deep love as you proclaim “I am Love.
+Practice feeling the immenseness of deep Love and practice giving to yourself.
+Feel this deep Love as you proclaim “I am Love.
 I am one with Love.
 Only Love is inside of me.
 My cup overflows with Love from GOD and makes me awesome!!!”

 This is how you heal your heart, refill your tank of Love, and do the proactive work of healing your energy to get into the vibration of Love and out of the negative space of desperation, where toxicity can derail your relationships and your well-being.

 As you overflow in Love, the feelings of unworthiness, the painful root at the core of this dysfunctional pattern, is stripped away its power.
 And only Love remains.

-How about more help in overcoming codependency?
+Get more help in overcoming codependency: